oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        ```
        {{% /expand %}}

-1. If you have successfully created the image, then it should now be in your local machine's docker repository.
+1. If you have successfully created the image, then it should now be in your local machine's Docker repository.
 For example:

     ```
     $ docker images model-in-image:WLS-AI-v1